 GEO: How have geologic characteristics of this space shaped what kinds of land use are possible/feasible?
 How have varied forms of land use marked, shaped, and marred the landscapes of this setting?
 What anthropocenic conditions exist in this setting?

 This set of analytic questions is a variation of the Quotidian Anthropocene 12 scales and systems questions and can be used to interrogate land use—attending to use, management, and tenure—across study locations and generate data for productive site comparison.

-Danica Loucks, "Land Use Scales and Systems Questions", contributed by Neak Loucks and Neak Loucks, Disaster STS Network, Platform for Experimental Collaborative Ethnography, last modified 16 May 2019, accessed 18 May 2021.
+Danica Loucks, "Land Use Scales and Systems Questions", contributed by Neak Loucks, Disaster STS Network, Platform for Experimental Collaborative Ethnography, last modified 16 May 2019, accessed 21 September 2021.